 What Kind of Wallpaper is Best to Use in a Bathroom?

-If you’re worried about how wallpaper will fare in your bathroom and/or you don’t want to use Decorators Varnish, you might want to stick with vinyl wallpaper.
-It’s the most durable, washable type of wallpaper and a great choice for spaces with high humidity.
 But my wallpaperer has successfully hung all kinds of wallpapers that you might think would be no-no’s in a bathroom (like my cork wallpaper or grasscloth wallpapers) and said almost any wallpaper is fine to use as long as it’s coated with the varnish and isn’t in a room where it’s getting directly splashed with water or constantly exposed to high humidity.

 Just keep in mind that certain wallpapers like grasscloth are not very cleanable, regardless of what room they’re used in.
 So personally, I wouldn’t want to use grasscloth in a bathroom where it would be near the toilet (gross!) unless it was just on the upper half of the wall.

 Because it makes such a HUGE impact!
 A small bathroom is the perfect spot to use a wallpaper that’s on the pricer side and would be outside of your budget if you were doing a larger room.
 It’s also a fun place to go a little bolder than you might in a larger space!

-I LOVE the wallpaper that I chose for our guest bathroom but think that if I hung it on every wall in a large room, it would be a little too much pattern for me.
-In a small bathroom, it’s perfect!
-Check out {this post} on some favorite wallpapers for some beautiful options!
+If you still have questions that I didn’t answer, leave them in the comments and I’ll get back to you!
 I’ll see you guys back on the blog this weekend but until then, hope you have a great week!